Three Focus Areas

 Further research encompasses topics such as gender equality, sexual orientation and gender identity, the relationship between human rights and education, human rights and medicine, the impact and limits of international criminal law as a means of protecting human rights, as well as the human rights in the context of transitional justice.

-Innovative Advancement of International Human Rights Protection
+3. Innovative and Research-based Advancement of International Human Rights Protection